moorepants/dissertation/_sources/davisbicycle.txt

 Rigid Rider
 -----------

+.. todo:: city Stassen1973 for the rider brace

 Rigid rider models are often employed in single track vehicle research but the rider has been rigidified very few times in experimental work.
 This potentially problematic as the rigid rider assumption is a large one.
 [Eaton1973c]_